-Pembrokeshire Coast Walk 11.
-Angle Peninsula & Freshwater West
+Pembrokeshire Walk 11 ~ Angle Peninsula & Freshwater West

-The track continues closely following the coastline, soon reaching the historic ruins of an old military defensive lookout ‘East Blockhouse’, directly across the waterway to the Dale Peninsula.
+The track continues to a headland, reaching the historic ruins of an old defensive lookout ‘East Blockhouse’, with wonderful views from here across the waterway to the Dale Peninsula.

-There are magnificent views of the dramatic cliff scenery and the many small bays which are a feature along this section.
-A highlight here was a great sighting of a peregrine falcon in full flight display.
-However there is a sign that the 3.4 miles ahead is a “challenging stretch of the Pembrokeshire Coast Path”.
+A highlight here was sighting a peregrine falcon in full flight and swooping to ground in an awesome display.
+Around the headland, a sign cautions coast walkers that the 3.4 miles ahead is a “challenging stretch of the Pembrokeshire Coast Path”.

-The walk does become challenging in parts as the landscape becomes more undulating with a few hillclimbs and descents, even a scramble in one section.
-The path winds above and around a number of inlets and small bays to make it a very enjoyable walk even if a stretch for the old calf muscles!
+The walk does indeed become challenging as the landscape terrain changes with a few strenuous hillclimbs and descents.
+The path winds above and around many scenic bays to make this an enjoyable walk, though it certainly stretches the old calf muscles!

 6B8951C9-67BA-4F3D-8073-86C57438A5F5